abc-rp/ir_rgb_lidar_calibration/README.md

 <img src="./fig/fig_lvt2calib_calibboard.png" alt="fig_lvt2calib_calibboard" style="zoom: 50%;" />

 Due to difficulties sourcing the silicone heating pad used in the original repo, we have created a more accessible alternative.
 Our calibration board is made from an 18mm thick plywood board with 1.2mm thick aluminum sheets mounted on top.
 The plywood is routed with a trench to fit a 5m pipe heating cable, which is easy to source.
 The cable is then covered with a thick layer of aluminum tape, followed by the aluminum sheeting.
-Instructions on fabricating the board can be found in the ```docs``` folder.
+Instructions on fabricating the board are not detailed but can be requested.

 <img src="./fig/fig_lvt2calib_calibboard_real.png" alt="fig_lvt2calib_calibboard_real" style="zoom:80%;" />